 Key Takeaways from the OpEx in Oil & Gas 2020 Summit

-Earlier this month, Shiftboard presented at the virtual Operational Excellence in Oil & Gas Summit, where over a thousand industry leaders convened to share insights and strategies on how refineries, pipelines, and petrochemical companies can meet a changing world’s needs.
+In the month of November, Shiftboard presented at the virtual Operational Excellence in Oil & Gas Summit, where over a thousand industry leaders convened to share insights and strategies on how refineries, pipelines, and petrochemical companies can meet a changing world’s needs.
 I sat in on several sessions and jotted down a few key takeaways to share with you.
 A common theme emerged: Today operational excellence is no longer about striving for excellence — it’s a matter of business survival.
 Here’s why: